 PSTN connectivity enables audio and video communications to Telecom carrier networks.
 The PSTN connection can be achieved in multiple ways:

 - Through an IP trunk to a Telecom carrier, usually for voice-only services.
-This connectivity is provided by the Cisco Unified Border Element (CUBE) on a Cisco 2900 Series, 3900 Series, or 4000 Series Integrated Service Router (ISR) or on Cisco Aggregation Services Routers (ASR).
+This connectivity is provided by the Cisco Unified Border Element (CUBE) on a Cisco Integrated Services Router (ISR) or on a Cisco Aggregation Services Router (ASR).
 Cisco Unified Border Element should be deployed in a central site where the Telecom carrier's network communicates with the enterprise network.

 There are cost savings associated with deploying Internet communications for video calls (Expressway) and IP PSTN connections for audio-only calls (CUBE).
 However, it is worth noting that, although IP network reliability is increasing over time, network connectivity problems might prevent remote sites from accessing centralized IP PSTN services.
 If such sites are relying heavily on PSTN connectivity to run daily business, we recommend a local PSTN connection used as backup for the centralized access.

 - Centralize PSTN, which will help reducing operational costs and expenses.

 - Local PSTN connections maintained only for those sites highly relying on PSTN to run daily business.
 In these cases, the number of ISDN channels should be reduced because they will be used only in those situations where central PSTN access is not available.
 This would help save money by reducing hardware costs and simplifying the management.

 Based on the above considerations, IP trunk connections to the PSTN for voice, with local PSTN breakout used as backup and Internet for video, satisfy the vast majority of connectivity requirements.